GuillaumeMZ/midi-generator/README.md

 ## How to run

-Just start `midigen.exe`.
-It will produce a MIDI file named `result.mid` in the current working directory.
+Start `midigen.exe -i path_to_config_file -o path/to/result.mid`.
+You can use the configuration file provided in the `example_input` folder to test the program.
+Here is a small guide about the expected file format:

+- The first line must be `instrument: instrument_name` where `instrument_name` is one of the instruments defined in the "Available instruments" section.
+- The second line must be `notes: number_of_notes` where `number_of_notes` is the number of notes of the output.
+- The third line must be `tempo: the_tempo` where `the_tempo` (between 0 and 127 included) controls how fast the output music will be.
+- The fourth line must be `volume: the_volume` where `the_volume` (between 0 and 127 included) controls the volume of the output music.
+- The fifth line must be `initial: initial_note` where `initial_note` will be the first note of the output music.
+- These five lines are followed by Markov chain transitions, one per line.
+For instance, the transition `C 5 -> D 5 (0.5)` means "there is a 0.5 probability that the next note is D (octave 5) if the current note is C (octave 5).

 To listen to the result, install a MIDI player such as [Timidity](https://sourceforge.net/projects/timidity/).
 If you use Timidity, just run (assuming it is in your `$PATH`)

 ```bash
 timidity path/to/result.mid